-NEW YORK, August 26, 2024-The Museum of Modern Art announces Woven Histories: Textiles and Modern Abstraction, an in-depth exhibition that delves into the dynamic intersections between weaving and abstraction.
-On view April 20 through September 13, 2025, the exhibition will include approximately 150 works in a range of mediums-from textiles and basketry to painting, drawing, sculpture, and media works-exploring the overlap between abstract art, weaving, craft, and fashion.
+NEW YORK, August 26, 2024-The Museum of Modern Art presents Woven Histories: Textiles and Modern Abstraction, an in-depth exhibition that delves into the dynamic intersections between weaving and abstraction.
+On view April 20 through September 13, 2025, the exhibition includes approximately 150 works in a range of mediums-from textiles and basketry to painting, drawing, sculpture, and media works-exploring the overlap between abstract art, weaving, craft, and fashion.
 Woven Histories challenges longheld notions of the weave as a function of textile alone, exploring the many forms both warp and weft have taken when explored by abstract artists over the past 100 years.
-Previously on view at the Los Angeles County Museum of Art, the National Gallery of Art in Washington, DC, and the National Gallery of Canada, Ottawa, the exhibition's final presentation will be at MoMA, with numerous works not seen at earlier venues.
+Previously on view at the Los Angeles County Museum of Art, the National Gallery of Art in Washington, DC, and the National Gallery of Canada, Ottawa, the exhibition's final presentation at MoMA, includes numerous works not seen at earlier venues.